Zhenghai2000/Zhenghai-Chi.github.io/_pages/cv.md

   * Macau University of Science and Technology

 * The Impact of the Application of Block Chain on Audit Fees
-  * Macau University of Science and Technology
+  * Drexel University & Macau University of Science and Technology

 Academic Services
 ======